Aumni-Fund/node-coding-challenge/README.md

 ## Getting Started

-1. Ensure PostgreSQL is installed and running on your machine
+1. Ensure PostgreSQL is installed and running on your machine. **Note:** You may need to create the `postgres` user, i.e., `createuser -s postgres`
 2. Run `yarn` to install dependencies.
 3. Run `yarn seed` to create and seed the database.
 4. Run `yarn start` to start the server.
 The default URL and Port is `http://localhost:3000`.